mongodb/specifications/source/change-streams/change-streams.md

 [Updating the Cached Resume Token](#updating-the-cached-resume-token).

 Drivers MUST raise an error on the first document received without a resume token (e.g. the user has removed `_id` with a pipeline stage), and close the change stream.
-The error message SHOULD resemble “Cannot provide resume functionality when the resume token is missing”.
+The error message SHOULD resemble "Cannot provide resume functionality when the resume token is missing".

 A change stream MUST attempt to resume a single time if it encounters any resumable error per [Resumable Error](#resumable-error).
 A change stream MUST NOT attempt to resume on any other type of error.